 Attractions and travel

 STA Travel is not just for student deals.
 Head to the site for discounted fares on select flights, rental cars, and more.
-You might want to consider purchasing The International Teacher Identity Card (ITIC) from STA for $25 since it gives you access to travel discounts, as well as retailer savings.
+You might want to consider purchasing The International Teacher Identity Card (ITIC) from STA since it gives you access to travel discounts, as well as retailer savings.

 At some venues, like the Art Institute of Chicago, teachers can receive complimentary admission with a valid educator ID.